-Whether it’s on clay, grass or traditional surfaces, everyone knows that a good serve is the difference between winning or losing a tennis match.
+Whether it’s on clay, grass or traditional surfaces, everyone knows that as well as having a good racquet, a good serve is vital for winning tennis matches.

 The continental grip is used to serve, slice, hit forehand and backhand volleys and overheads or smashes, giving you the spin and power you need.
 If you use a forehand grip for serving you’ll get the power you’re after but you’ll lose control and accuracy.

 Another reason to achieve this type of grip is because of pronation and supination, two actions that add extra power, control, and spin to your serve.
 If you’re not using the continental grip, supination and pronation won’t happen naturally.

 The bouncing of the ball prior to throwing it up in the air is more about focus and rhythm than anything else.
 Most players will have a set number of times they bounce the ball to prepare before the serve.
 A set routine will also help with consistency.

 While the ball toss should be a simple and straightforward action of the service, it is what causes the majority of tennis players the most frustration.
 Watching amateurs and pros serve, we’ve noticed those who toss the ball about 4-6 inches higher than the point of contact have more control.

 The players who struggle are the ones who toss the ball too high.
 Throwing it too high above your head breaks the momentum of what should be a fluid motion.
 It really is as simple as that.
 Your aim is to achieve a steady down then up action and make sure the ball is thrown no higher than 6 inches above the point of contact.